bigmlcom/bigml-node/docs/index.md

 of times using this information unless you explicitely command it by using the

-For datasets to be created you need a source object or id or another dataset object or id as first argument in the `create` method.
-In the first case, it generates a dataset using the data of the source and in the second, the method is used to generate new datasets by splitting the original one.
+For datasets to be created you need a source object or id, another dataset object or id, a list of dataset ids or a cluster id as first argument in the `create` method.
+In the first case, it
+generates a dataset using the data of the source and in the second, the method is used to generate new datasets by splitting the original one.
 For instance,